 Mariana V. Ramírez Bustamante

 My name is Mariana V. Ramírez Bustamante.
-I am a Ph.D. candidate in Comparative Politics and Political Methodology in the Department of Political Science and a Graduate Research Affiliate in LAPOP Lab at Vanderbilt University.
-During 2023-2024, I am an APSA EPOVB Early-Career Fellow.
+I am a Postdoctoral Researcher at the Heidelberg Center for Ibero-American Studies at Heidelberg University in Germany.
+I received my Ph.D. in Political Science from Vanderbilt University in May 2024.
+At Vanderbilt, I was also a Graduate Research Affiliated with the LAPOP Lab.
+During the 2023-2024 AY, I was an APSA EPOVB Early-Career Fellow.
 I hold a B.A. in Political Science and Government from the Pontifical Catholic University of Peru, an M.A. in Political Science from Vanderbilt University, and an M.A. in Latin American Studies from the University of Salamanca (Spain).

 You can reach me at mariana.v.ramirez.bustamante@vanderbilt.edu